alexrochas/kafka-centralized_logs/README.md

 ### Kafka

-Here is the star and all he does is what we expect from him. :love:
+Here is the star and all he does is what we expect from him. :heart:

 > Now we are in Kafka, how do we go back to elasticsearch?